filippopellizzari/novelty/README.md

 # novelty
-User survey web app using Django as backend and ReactJS as frontend
+A web applica- tion implemented in Django and React to make online evaluation of Movies Recommender Systems.